 As our portfolio has grown, so has our process for nurturing an idea into a game-changing resource.
 Each project is rooted in scientific discovery and technical proof-of-principle arising from Janelia laboratories or the Janelia Visitor Program.
 For example, the development of GCaMP3 in Loren Looger’s laboratory provided the starting point and intellectual seed for the GENIE project.
 Once there is sufficient multi-lab interest and the technical feasibility of an approach has sufficient justification, we will provide funds to transition the effort from an individual lab to a Small Project.
 These efforts can continue for up to three years, if the products of the project are attainable in this time period, with the limited resources that a Small Project provides.
 The Fly Descending Interneuron and Larval Olympiad Projects are examples of this approach.

 Some Small Projects successfully incubate in this stage for several years, indicating promise with additional time to perfect a technology or process.
 MouseLight is an example of a project that remained in the incubator phase to optimize the microscope and data pipelines and has recently expanded to a Large Project.
 At any given time, we have a number of Smaller Projects that may scale up once the techniques have matured.
-One current example is the Fly Functional Connectome Project, led by Allan Wong, whose aim is to use optogenetics to excite neurons and trace the postsynaptic targets across the majority of the fly brain.
+One current example is the Cell Organelle Segmentation in Electron Microscopy (COSEM) project, led by Aubrey Weigel, whose aim is to develop tools for the automated identification of all intracellular substructures within isotropic electron microscopy data.

 The scale and organization of Project Teams create a management challenge different from those of a traditional laboratory environment.
 A successful Project Team requires a larger scale operation, close scientific collaboration, and communication across diverse scientific disciplines.